Ilasorf/Ninjatrader-Autologin/README.md

 ---

+## Files included

+- **Setup.bat** — run once to save your credentials
+- **Login.bat** — use every day to launch NinjaTrader automatically

+---

 ## Is it safe?

 Yes.
 Your password is saved by the Windows operating system in the **Credential Manager** — the same system Chrome uses to remember your website passwords. **Your data never leaves your PC**, no internet connection, no external servers.

 The clipboard is always cleared immediately after use — **even if an error or crash occurs** — so your password is never left exposed.

-The code is readable by anyone — unlike a regular program (.exe), you can open the files with any text editor (e.g. Notepad) and see exactly what they do.
-If you want to verify, copy the content and paste it into ChatGPT, Claude or any other AI — it will tell you in seconds if there is anything suspicious.
+The `.bat` files contain PowerShell code encoded in base64.
+To verify what they do, just paste the content of either file into ChatGPT, Claude or any other AI and ask *"what does this script do?"* — it will decode and explain everything in plain language in seconds.

 ---